 98 the telestial world.
-While the preceding verses compared the three, the remaining verses to 112 focus again on the telestial kingdom.
+While the preceding verses compared the three, the remaining verses to 112 focus again on the telestial kingdom, likely to sharpen the contrast between it and the celestial kingdom, to encourage us to choose the latter.